Darthsae/Darthsae/CODE_STYLE.md

 Always have explicit flow control bodies.

 ### Functions
-Avoid single-use functions that are only used in one or two places; if they can be inlined, then do so.
+Avoid single-use functions that are only used in one or two places; if they can be inlined, then do so; logic hidden behind function calls is not clarity.

 ### Variables
 Avoid unnecessary memory allocation and the creation of variables that are calculated and only used once.